solid/shapes/README.md

-# Solid Shapes Catalogue
+# Solid SHACL Shapes Catalogue

-The Solid Shapes Catalogue is a collection of domain-specific SHACL validation shapes used across the Solid ecosystem.
+The *Solid SHACL Shapes Catalogue* is a collection of domain-specific **SHACL** validation shapes used across the Solid ecosystem.

 **Application developers are invited to find, modify, and submit their own SHACL shapes to this repository for existing and new domains through a guided GitHub peer review (PR) process.**